microsoft/scitt-ccf-ledger/test/README.md

 grouped in a class and the fixture defined as a method in that class.

-Where it makes sense, it is better to implement the fixture's functionality with a general-purpose interface that is not tied to pytest, allowing it to re-used in other contexts.
+Where it makes sense, it is better to implement the fixture's functionality with a general-purpose interface that is not tied to pytest, allowing it to be re-used in other contexts.
 The fixture definition becomes a thin wrapper to instantiate this generic interface.
 For example the `client` and `cchost` fixtures are wrappers around the re-usable `Client` and `CCHost`.